aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-textboxes/_index.md

 ﻿---
-title: Working with TextBoxes – Aspose.Words for Python via .NET
+title: Working with TextBoxes in Python
 articleTitle: Working with TextBoxes
 linktitle: Working with TextBoxes
 description: "Work with textboxes in a document using python."